asthmacollaboratory/sage-geuvadis-predixcan/analyses/02_geuvadis/README.md

-# Crosspopulation prediction analysis using GEUVADIS genotype and gene expression data
+# Crosspopulation prediction analysis in GEUVADIS data
-Pipeline to train and analyze [PrediXcan](https://github.com/hakyim/PrediXcan) prediction weights using data from the Genetic European Variation in Health and Disease ([GEUVADIS](www.geuvadis.org/web/geuvadis)) project.
+Analysis of crosspopulation prediction models using paired genotype-expression data from the Genetic European Variation in Health and Disease ([GEUVADIS](www.geuvadis.org/web/geuvadis)) project.

 Genotypes and normalized gene expression measures for 373 EUR samples and 89 YRI samples from GEUVADIS were downloaded from the [EBI website](https://www.ebi.ac.uk/arrayexpress/files/E-GEUV-1/analysis_results/).